catenglaender/public-notes/ILIAS-development/2023/Complex-forms/Optional-sections-in-complex-forms.md

 ### Disadvantages

 * The need to switch to an edit mode can potentially introduce an unnecessary obstacle.
-If everything is always in viewing mode "there is no confusion of what can be edited, no need to discover anything and no so called friction."[^webapphuddle_inline-edit]
+If everything is always in editing mode "there is no confusion of what can be edited, no need to discover anything and no so called friction."[^webapphuddle_inline-edit]

 ## Sub-forms in modals